Trysor/Sotingane/CKEditor/README.md

 ﻿# CKEditor

-Custom build of CKEditor 5
+A custom build of CKEditor 5.
+Used by the client.